kerberos-io/documentation/1.0.0/3_installation.md

 In Terminal, enter the following command ensuring that you identify the correct destination disc.

 	sudo dd if=~/Desktop/kerberos-io.img of=/dev/disk3

+<a name="transfer-image-with-terminal-linux"></a>
+### 3. Linux: transfer image with terminal

+#### Format SD card

+Select SD card and delete all partitions with gparted

+	gparted

+To format the SD card, enter the following command:

+	sudo mkdosfs -F 16 -v /dev/sdb -I

+#### Transfer image to your SD card

+In Terminal, enter the following command ensuring that you identify the correct destination disc.

+	sudo dd if="kerberos-io-armvx-4GB-vy.img" of=/dev/sdb bs=2M

 <a name="setup-wifi-connection"></a>
 ### 4. (Optional) Setup WIFI connection